-- Playing music during the testing. - Providing food, candy, or drinks during the tests. - Requiring pauses and stretch breaks for all students during the tests. - Placing check lists of testing protocol on students' desks during testing. - Requiring students to raise their hands at completion of the tests to assure the test is finished.
+- Providing answers, suggestions, or edits in any way to students or to their test answers/responses. - Compromising the security of any testing materials. - Playing music during the testing. - Providing food, candy, or drinks during the tests. - Requiring pauses and stretch breaks for all students during the tests. - Placing check lists of testing protocol on students' desks during testing. - Requiring students to raise their hands at completion of the tests to assure the test is finished.
 The online test has a summary sheet built in for students to use for that very purpose, and students must be provided the opportunity to practice in the online test engine. - Not reading the scripted directions verbatim.